eiffel-community/eiffel-store/README.md

 ### The app (localhost:3000) is ready to use, but nothing will appear on screen as there are no events in db.
 You have two options:

 1) Publish your events from CI to RabbitMQ Bus and connect RabbitMQ bus with Eiffel-store through MongoDB.
-Check the Note above.
+Check the section "Connection to RabbitMQ Server" below.
 2) Copy-paste dummy events (one by one) from JSON file provided in this repository with the named "eiffelevents.json" to mongo db collection name "eiffel-events" in "meteor" database (Check Point Number 3 Above).